directus/eslint-config/readme.md

 This config is heavily inspired by and partially based on Anthony's ESLint config preset ❤️\
 If you're looking for an ESLint config preset outside of the Directus ecosystem, check it out at https://github.com/antfu/eslint-config.

+Credits also go to all maintainers of the ESLint plugins this config is using.

 ## Additional Resources